ihm-software/iHMSDNetworkTools/docs/Stop-Log.md

 # Stop-Log

 ## SYNOPSIS
-Write closing logging data & exit
+Writes finishing logging data to specified log and then exits the calling script

 ## SYNTAX